eventide-project/settings/README.md

 2. A directory path ("settings.json" is assumed as the filename)
 3. A fully-qualified pathname to a JSON file (either relative or absolute)
 4. A hash containing the data
+5. Ruby's ENV object, providing access to operating system environment variables
-5. Nothing ("settings.json" in the current working directory is assumed)
+6. Nothing ("settings.json" in the current working directory is assumed)

+### From a File Path

-A frequent use case will be instantiating `Settings` with a directory path:
+A frequent use case will be instantiating `Settings` with a file path:

 ```ruby
 settings = Settings.build('settings/example.json')